WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 you may need to upload the reference genome that you used as a custom build.
 Make sure that the genome, maf file, and BED file are all set to the custom build, and that the reference species build name is identical in all three files.

 Additionally, you may not be able to use the UCSC BED12 file if you did not use a UCSC genome.
 If that is the case, you can either upload your own, or, if you used an Ensembl genome, you can just remove the "chr_UN" and "chr" chromosome prefixes from the file, and resubmit the file to Galaxy.
+For NCBI genomes, you may download the gff from NCBI genome, use the UCSC utility "gff3ToGenePred" with the -useName and -honorStartStopCodons options, and use the UCSC utility "genePredToBed".
+This will return a BED12 file which may be submitted to Galaxy.

 Upload your maf and BED files to Galaxy (usegalaxy.org) (or retrieve a BED file of the genes for your reference species using the UCSC Main link under